 Educational & Research Opportunities

 All the strategies, inventories, and initiatives in this iCAP present educational and research opportunities for our campus.
-The University will seize the opportunity to make this conversion to a net-zero carbon campus a part of our core educational mission.
+The University will seize the opportunity to make this conversion to a carbon neutral campus as part of our core educational mission.

 As a world-class university, UIUC has the capacity and the obligation to assume a leadership role in climate destabilization research and action.
 We believe it can inspire a wide range of exciting and crucial scholarship, while developing cross-campus partnerships, and engage our students.
 The emergence of climate destabilization as both a global and local issue offers a rare opportunity for the University community to unite around a common cause.

+Next Steps

+This document provides a framework for action.
+It provides a structure for which more detailed analysis, dialogue, and revue will take place.
+It is intended to provide a macro-level, carbon neutral vision for the campus with progressive goals and strategies for their achievement.
+More detailed plans and micro-level implementation strategies will take place in numerous ways at numerous organizations within the campus as the plan and it’s ideas evolve.
+These micro level evolutions are the necessary next steps.